Volvo EX30 review

 Choose your perfect car

-That’s sufficient power for a 0-62mph time of just 3.6 seconds, which is even faster than the Smart #1 Brabus and as rapid as a Tesla Model Y Performance.
-The Twin Motor gets the same 64kWh battery as the Extended Range, but because it’s heavier the official range drops to 279 miles.
+That’s sufficient power for a 0-62mph time of just 3.6 seconds, which is even faster than the Smart #1 Brabus and about as rapid as a Tesla Model Y Performance (3.5 seconds).
+The Twin Motor gets the same 65kWh battery as the Extended Range, but the extra motor and added weight means the official range drops to 279 miles.

-All EX30 are remarkably easy to drive with well-judged pedal responses that make for smooth and predictable acceleration and braking.
-If you don’t want to use the brake pedal very much, you can choose the "one-pedal mode" which, when activated, slows the car reasonably quickly when you lift off the accelerator pedal.
+All EX30s are remarkably easy to drive with well-judged pedal responses that make for smooth and predictable acceleration and braking.
+If you don’t want to use the brake pedal very much, you can choose the one-pedal driving mode, which slows the car reasonably quickly when you lift off the accelerator pedal.

 The balance Volvo has managed to strike between ride comfort and handling is almost spot-on.
-The suspension is supple enough to take the sting out of typical urban road scars, making the EX30 more comfortable around town than a #1 or Kona Electric.
+The suspension is supple enough to take the sting out of typical urban road scars, making the EX30 more comfortable around town than a Hyundai Kona Electric or Smart #1.

-At faster speeds, on A-roads and motorways, things are a little more choppy – but this is still a very comfy small electric SUV, with only the Avenger proving more agreeable on long journeys.
-The EX30 is a fairly hushed cruiser at high speeds too, with only a small amount of road and wind noise making its way inside.
+At faster speeds on A-roads and motorways, things are a little more choppy – but this is still a very comfy small electric SUV, with only the Jeep Avenger Electric and Kia EV3 proving more agreeable on long journeys.
+The EX30 is a fairly hushed cruiser at high speeds, with only a small amount of road and wind noise making its way inside.

-You might imagine the savagely fast Twin Motor Performance would have stiffer suspension to help it carry more speed through the corners, but surprisingly it doesn’t.
-Indeed, Volvo told us that it’s tried to tune all EX30s to feel the same on the road, although in reality the Twin Motor is marginally firmer – no doubt due to its extra weight.
+You might imagine the hilariously fast Twin Motor Performance would have stiffer suspension to help it carry more speed through the corners, but surprisingly it doesn’t.
+Indeed, Volvo told us that it’s tried to tune all EX30s to feel the same on the road, although in reality the twin motor version is marginally firmer – no doubt due to its extra weight.

-“I like the one-pedal driving mode because it’s relaxing and helps to increase range.
-It’s a shame it’s not as nicely calibrated as the Smart #1 though.” – Will Nightingale, Reviews Editor
+“I like the Volvo EX30's one-pedal driving mode because it makes stop-start driving more effortless.
+It’s also smoother than the Smart #1 system.” – Will Nightingale, Reviews Editor

 Volvo EX30 rear cornering